Cereals Low In Potassium And Phosphorus

 What other foods should be avoided for individuals with chronic kidney disease besides high potassium and phosphorus cereals?

 Besides avoiding high potassium and phosphorus foods, you should also limit dairy alternatives high in these minerals.
 Avoiding excess sodium intake is also key in your diet.
-Be mindful of cooking methods, as certain techniques can increase these unwanted nutrients.
+Be mindful of cooking methods, as certain techniques can increase these unwanted nutrients (kitchen tools and equipment).

 Hydration is crucial, but monitor your fluid intake with a healthcare professional's guidance.
 Careful meal planning helps manage nutrient levels and prevent complications associated with chronic kidney disease.
 Remember, managing CKD isn't just about what you eat but how you prepare it too.